-For the purpose of impairment testing, goodwill was allocated to the semiconductor business segment and solar energy segment.
+For the purpose of impairment testing, goodwill was allocated to the semiconductor business segment, renewable energy segment and automotive components segment.
+Each segment regularly performs impairment testing of the above intangible assets according to its cash-generating units.
 The Group's goodwill has been tested for impairment at least once at the end of each annual reporting period and the recoverable amount is determined based on discounted cash flows.